Our Executive Team

 Bilal HafdaStory Engineer

-He is a member of the Bankstown Poetry Slam and is constantly looking to facilitate and nurture the voice of the participants of the slams and audiences who attend them.
-He is our Youth Engagement Officer so if you’re a student emailing us or messaging us online, Bilal is the guy on the other end of the zoom call/message/email.
+He is our Youth Engagement Officer so if you’re a student emailing us or messaging us online, Bilal is the guy on the other end of the zoom call/message/email/exchange of memes.

 Partner Logo